Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

 \subsubsection{Strong lensing}

 One of the biggest advantages and indeed the biggest motivation for a mesh-free reconstruction algorithm is the fact that the distribution of evaluation points is intrinsically adaptive.
 This is important because different lensing constraints are confined to quite different length scales, as is clearly seen in Fig.~\ref{fig_lensing_observables}.
 The mesh-free approach allows us to place evaluation points where data is available.
 In the case of weak lensing, this spans the entire field of the lens, with usually increased resolution towards the center when high-quality data from e.g. the Hubble Space Telescope (HST) is available.
-Strong lensing is confined to the very core of the lens and allows for a very finely grained recovery of the lensing potential if many strong-lensing features are observable.
+Strong lensing is confined to the very core of the lens and allows for a very finely grained recovery of the lensing potential if many strong lensing features are observable.

-One constraint related to strong lensing is an estimate on the position of the critical curve of the lens.
-This has been discussed in detail in e.g. \citep{Jullo2007,Merten2009,Merten2011,Merten2014}.
-The corresponding $\chi^{2}$-term enforces the lensing Jacobian to vanish for pixels which are assigned to be part of the critical curve and which are indicated in the following by a pixel index $c$

-The total number of these estimators is $N_{c}$ and the error $\sigma^{2}_{\mathrm{s}}$ derives from a positional error that is assigned to the critical curve estimator.
-We approximate it via

-where $\theta_{\mathsf E}$ is an estimate for the Einstein radius of the lens.
-The minimization of the $\chi^{2}$-function related to this constraint can also be related to a linear system of equations using Eqs.~\ref{equ_pot_gamma},\ref{equ_pot_kappa} and Eq.~\ref{equ_pot_delta} and we again leave the actual calculation to Appendix A of \citet{Merten2009} and show the result in App.~\ref{app_ccurve_lse}.

-The second strong-lensing constraint are multiple-image systems.
+One constraint related to strong lensing are multiple-image systems.
 Our $\chi^{2}$-minimization term is similar to \citet{Bradav2005} but differs in some details.
 The general idea is based on the fact that different images $i$ of the same multiple-image system should be mapped back to the same position in the source plane.
 Therefore, we write a $\chi^{2}$-term

 where $\beta_{i}$ is the source-plane position of each image of the system and

 is the average source-plane position of all images in the system.
 The total number of images in a single multiple-image system is $N_{s}$.
 In the last two equations we can use Eq.~\ref{equ_lensequation} to replace the source-plane position $\vec{\beta}$ with the observed lens-plane position $\vec{\theta}$ and the deflection angle $\vec{\alpha}$, which carries the wanted dependence on the lensing potential